remix-run/remix-website/data/posts/remix-i18n.md

 ### 2. A combination of Remix & CMS

-As I mentioned the importance of having **SEVERAL PRACTICAL & FLEXIBLE options**, investigating which CMS to use will be a vital process to have more options to find the best approach for your case.
-CMSs offer various methods to help structure localized content and manage that content separated from source code.
+As I mentioned the importance of having **SEVERAL PRACTICAL & FLEXIBLE options**, investigating which CMS to use will be a vital process to have more options to find the best approach for your website.
+CMSs offer various methods to help structure localized content and manage that content separately from the source code.

 Depending on each CMS, the number of options and the way to help implement i18n would be different.
 In this article, I'll use [Storyblok](https://www.storyblok.com/) as one of the examples.